Kobazco/Miitopia_Randomizer/README.txt

 5. Replace with "TreasureBox.csv" from Output\Treasure
 6. Save
 7. Place modified Treasure.sarc file in romfs\cmn\param\stage\ or wherever your mods are located

+If crashing on battle starts:
+    Use the custom "enemy.sarc" if you are playing on Console/Ryujinx to ensure faceless boss enemies won't spawn (which cause crashes).

+    Might still cause crashes later on with certain boss cutscenes.
+If so, delete the enemy.sarc to get past those cutscenes and then re add it after.